ARQMath/ARQMathCode/README_DATA.md

 To facilate the data loading, the lab organizer provided a python code to read all the data and iterate over it.
 The code is available on [github](https://github.com/ARQMath/ARQMath).
 Also with this code, participants can view each thread (question along with answers and other related information) as html file.

 # Topics
-There are 3 sample topic (questions) provided for task 1.
+There are 3 sample topics (questions) provided for task 1.
 To extract the title of question, you can use "h1" tag.
 The post is located in "postcell" div